elysemontano/elyse-lecture-notes/rails/controllers-routes-views.md

   <li>Ricky</li>
 </ul>
 ```

+Since we named our view files the same as the controller method, this makes it so that Ruby will automatically look to render that file when the method is called, which means we can remove our render lines that have the file name inside of it!

+Rails is making some assumptions here because of how we have setup our naming and will automatically render that view if we set this up correctly.
+This is some of that Rails magic I was talking about last week.
+If you follow the naming conventions closely, Rails will do some of the stuff for us.

 Now we need a route.
 If I don't make a route and I try to navigate to a page caleld delta_cohort, I will get a routing error.
 This will likely not be the last time you see this, and so it is good to know what this error looks like and why it comes up.